Welcome to Retro Freak Reviews, where we’ll take a analytical look at past PC-only games of the 80s and 90s.

 Ninth: Don’t ask me where to obtain the games I review.
 If the game is freeware, I’ll add a link to it.
 If the game is abandonware, go search for it, it won’t be hard to find.
 If the game is still being sold, I’ll post a link to Steam or GOG.com, if not, then the game isn’t being sold digitally and therefore you’re on your own.
 I don’t and won’t endorse piracy!

 Tenth: Most of the games featured are played in my PC using either Dosbox or ScummVM.
-Don’t ask how to setup them up.
+Don’t ask me how to setup them up.
 Information isn’t hard to find.
 However I can recommend D-fend Reloaded, it’s great!
 And if you need help at playing old Windows games in modern computers, then I recommend the PC Gaming Wiki.

-Eleventh: I’ll try to avoid spoilers as much as possible in order for players to experience the games for themselves if they choose to.
+Eleventh: I’ll try to avoid story spoilers as much as possible in order for the players to experience the games for themselves if they choose to.
 However if spoilers are inevitable in order to properly review the games, then a spoiler alert will be issued.
-That’s also why the videos in the reviews aren’t of full gameplay or playthroughs.
+Some of the videos posted are of full playthroughs, so beware.